grame-cncm/faustcourse/session3/assignment.md

 playable and musical.

 As a first step, you should implement a generic DX7 oscillator module.
-The following "meta Faust code" should give you and idea of how such a module could look like:
+The following "meta Faust code" should give you an idea of how such a module could look like:

 ```